vtex-apps/release-notes/docs/2019-week-43-44/README.md

 # VTEX IO Highlights - Week 43&44/2019

 Hey team!
-Another week is dawning!
-Monday is always the day that sets the pace for the week, month and even life, right?
+Another week is dawning! **Monday** is always the day that sets the pace for the week, month and even life, right?
 The day we always promise ourselves to start a new diet, or to better organize our tasks, come up with plans and so on...

-Funny how we never seem to the energy to do these things on a Friday (we tend to have other priorities :smirk:).
+Funny how we never seem to the energy to do these things on a **Friday** (we tend to have other priorities :smirk:).

-Therefore, from now on our beloved Release Notes is designating Monday as its official day.
+Therefore, from now on **our beloved Release Notes is designating Monday as its official day**.
 You'll understand why in just a second.
 It's just that if there is anything you'll need an abundant supply of in order to catch up with the latest IO updates, it's the energy to read through everything.

 See for yourself: